 China is a huge, overwhelming, and totally captivating country to be in right now.
 It seems to be a mixture of unfamiliar old traditions and new developments, many of which are equally as bizarre.

-Here, we’ve put together 13 of the extraordinary and unknown facts about this marvelous country.
+Here, we’ve put together some of the extraordinary and unknown facts about this marvelous country.
 Read them to know just how different China actually is.

 #1.
 Some Chinese police use geese in lieu of police dogs.

 According to the Chinese authorities, geese have a great vision and can be assertive, making them good replacements for a police dog.

 #2.
 You can’t have kids until the government approves.

 Married Chinese couples have to apply for and be consented for a Family Planning Certificate three months prior to pregnancy.